<h1>Social Equity in Planning</h1> <h1>Social Equity in Planning</h1>

 As we plan San Diego’s future regional transportation system, we believe it must meet the needs of every single person in our community.
 Everyone must receive the benefits of a more efficient transportation system, regardless of age, race, color, national origin, income, or physical ability.
 That’s why social equity is one of the most important principles guiding SANDAG in creating the 2021 Regional Plan, the critical blueprint for transportation and regional planning through 2050.

 How do we make sure no one is left behind in the Regional Plan?
-It starts with SANDAG’s deep commitment to social equity as outlined in our Commitment to Diversity, Equity and Inclusion statement.
-We believe every individual—including those from historically underserved and marginalized groups—have a right to be treated with fairness, respect, and acceptance to ensure their safety and opportunity for growth.
+It starts with SANDAG’s deep commitment to social equity as outlined in our Commitment to Diversity, Equity, and Inclusion statement.
+We believe every individual—including those from historically underserved and marginalized groups—has a right to be treated with fairness, respect, and acceptance to ensure their safety and opportunity for growth.

 Our community partners include: